 Also the traditional dress of Korea.

 One day was devoted exclusively to my request to see textiles.
 We stopped first at the Embroidery Museum of Korea.
-It was a disappointment.
 It had piecework or patchwork samples in it, but no embroidery.
-I was a bit mystified as to why the name.
-There were a lot of very expensive books for sale.
-The only one I thought worth purchasing actually did have embroidery photos in it and was selling for close to $150US.
-We walked out and went onto our next stop…the Chojun Textile and Quilt Museum.
+I was a bit mystified.
+There were a lot of books for sale.
+The only one I wanted to purchase actually did have embroidery photos in it and was selling for close to $150US.
+I regretfully walked out and went onto our next stop…the Chojun Textile and Quilt Museum.

 After purchasing a sample of Korean piecework and some postcards, we headed off to Gallery 0001010 at the recommendation of the lady at the Textile and Quilt Museum.
 She told us it was “in the basement” of Myeongdong Cathedral.
 Hmm…Myeongdong Cathedral has no basement we could discover.
 What it does have is an underground shopping mall nearby.
 Sure enough we found Gallery 0001010 in this underground mall!

 We were in luck!
 Not only was the gallery there, but the quilt show was open, AND the artist, Lee Jae Woo, was there as well.
 I had the opportunity to chat with her and her friend, and to show the guys some quilting.
 It was a delight to meet her and her friend.
-Unlike traditional Korean quilting these quilts were machine quilted.
+These quilts were machine quilted.
 Lee Jae Woo learned quilting in the USA.
-Traditional piecework and quilting was done by hand.
-Still, the small size of the quilt pieces and blocks just awed me.
+The small size of the quilt pieces and blocks just awed me.
 Look at this one…three different levels of close up…

 By the time we were finished Gallery 0001010 it was suppertime and we were ravenous.
 We had a great bite to eat at a local restaurant and shopped Myeongdong Market before heading back to the hotel for the night.

 We also popped into the Hansangsoo Embroidery Museum in Bukchon Hanok Village.
 No photos were allowed and there was not much happening.
 I understand you can arrange to take silk embroidery lessons there if you plan in advance.
 I did not.
-There were some nice embroideries in there, but they appeared to be mostly one particular artist’s work.
+There were some nice embroideries in there.
+They appeared to be mostly one particular artist’s work.

 If you feel so inclined there is a Knot Workshop in Bukchon Hanok Village in Seoul where you can go and take a workshop in creating a basic knot.
 It is best to book in advance though.
 Interestingly enough, there are a lot of workshops and little classes one can take if they book ahead.
 I simply did not have time to do them.